The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey

-where $J_2$ is the second order Bessel function, $\bar{\rho}_m(z)$ is the mass density at $z$, $D_A(z)$ is the angular diameter distance, $P_m(k)$ is the linear matter power spectrum, $\Sigma_{\rm crit}$ is the critical mass density, and $b_h(M)$ is the halo bias that we take from Tinker et al. (2010).
+where $J_2$ is the second order Bessel function, $\bar{\rho}_m(z)$ is the mass density at $z$, $D_A(z)$ is the angular diameter distance, $P_m(k)$ is the linear matter power spectrum, $b_h(M)$ is the halo bias, which we take from Tinker et al. (2010), and $\Sigma_{\rm crit}$ is the critical mass density

 where $D_{ls}$ is the angular diameter distance between the lens and the source, and $D_l$ and $D_s$ are the angular diameter distances from the observer to the lens and to the source, respectively.}

-Combining all the contributions, the lensing signal $\Delta\Sigma$ can be written as:
+Combining the four contributions, the lensing signal $\Delta\Sigma$ can be written as:

-where sequentially, the terms come from the contribution of central baryonic components, the dark matter halos, the miscentering halos, and the neighboring halos.
-The model is described by $5$ parameters: the halo mass $M_{\rm vir}$, the concentration $c_{\rm vir}$, the central baryonic mass $M_p$, the effective scale length $\sigma_{\rm off}$ and the probability $p_{\rm cen}$ that the centers we use here are accurately centered on the dark matter halos.
+where sequentially, the terms come from the contribution of the central galaxy, the main dark matter halo, the mis-centering effect, and the contribution of neighboring halos.
+The model is described by $5$ parameters: the halo mass $M_{\rm vir}$, the concentration $c_{\rm vir}$, the stellar mass $M_{*}$, the effective scale length $\sigma_{\rm off}$ and the probability $p_{\rm cen}$ that the centers we use correspond to the actual center the dark matter halos.
 We will fit $4$ out of the $5$ parameters in the model, and fix the stellar mass.

 The stellar masses $M_*$ of LOWZ/CMASS galaxies were derived from the Portsmouth SED-fitting (Maraston et al. 2013) based on the SDSS-III BOSS DR10 data.
 The stellar masses of the central galaxies in the redMaPPer clusters were estimated by matching the positions of the cluster centres with the galaxy catalog of SDSS DR10.